 Where to Stay in Zakopane?

-- Aries Hotel & Spa: Is a wonderful 5 star hotel for affordable pricing.
+- Aries Hotel & Spa: This is a wonderful 5-star hotel for affordable pricing.
 They offer wonderful service with great services.
-The hotel itself is built in typical Zakopane style.
-With a great location just off of Krupowski street, if you’re looking for a proper mountain retreat Aries is a wonderful choice.
+The hotel itself is built in the typical Zakopane style.
+With a great location just off of Krupowski street, if you’re looking for a proper mountain retreat, Aries is a wonderful choice.

 How To Get To Zakopane